 Cloudflare offers SSL for all sites, but Cloudflare SSL only encrypts the connection from the visitor to Cloudflare.
-This article shows how to provide full, strict encryption for the entire connection from the visitor to the server.
+This article shows how to provide full, end-to-end encryption for the entire connection from the visitor to the server.

-To update the nameservers and verify the configuration, follow these steps:
+To update the name servers and verify the configuration, follow these steps:

 Using cPanel SSL with Cloudflare SSL is a great way to add security to a site quickly and at no cost.
 However, it may be more convenient to use a traditional CA-issued certificate.
 For a more complete discussion of the differences between cPanel SSL and other SSL certificates, please see this article.

 Subscribe to receive weekly cutting edge tips, strategies, and news you need to grow your web business.